The Transformation Execution Gap

 From this assessment, Dr. Ceruto designs a structured protocol targeting the specific threat responses, identity constructs, and decision-making patterns relevant to the transformation at hand.
 The methodology is calibrated to the executive’s actual neurological profile, not a standardized framework.

-Through the engagement, measurable shifts in cognitive flexibility, threat-response regulation, and strategic decision-making capacity emerge as the underlying neural architecture reorganizes.
+Through the engagement, measurable shifts in cognitive flexibility — the ability to shift thinking between concepts —, threat-response regulation, and strategic decision-making capacity emerge.
+The underlying brain architecture reorganizes.
 The executive develops the capacity to hold transformation complexity without defaulting to the amygdala-driven paralysis that previously blocked execution.

 Every protocol is designed for the specific transformation context.
 There are no templates.
-The neuroscience is precise, the application is individualized, and the timeline respects the biological reality of neural reorganization while meeting the urgency that enterprise transformation demands.
+The neuroscience is precise, the application is individualized.
+The timeline respects the biological reality of neural reorganization while meeting the urgency that enterprise transformation demands.

 References